jennymhkao/home/_posts/2021-12-29-first-post.md

 Here is the full [Jekyll](https://jekyllrb.com/docs/) documentation.

 That wraps it up.
-I'm proud to say I know a bit about Jekyll and have a simple site up in the process.
+I'm proud of myself for learning Jekyll and having a simple site up in the process.
 It was time well spent.

---namaste.
+-- JK